 Symptoms of depression in many can include difficulty finding pleasure in daily activities, lethargy, irritability and even physical pain.

 Depression can manifest in unique individual forms.
 If you believe that you could be experiencing symptoms of depression, speaking with a physician can be a helpful first step in improving your quality of life.

 Depression And Exercise

 In addition to the physical changes that come with exercise, researchers have also studied the psychological effect of exercise as it relates to depression.
-In this regard, physical exercise may serve as a distraction from other depression symptoms, both physical and mental.
-Exercise can also fight depression by increasing self-efficacy, making people more confident of their own abilities and better able to envision themselves succeeding in other tasks.
+In this regard, physical exercise may serve as a healthy distraction from other depression-related symptoms, both physical and mental.
+Exercise can also fight depression by increasing self-efficacy, possibly helping people to feel more confident of their own abilities overall.

 How To Combat Depression Through Exercise

-Yoga has been shown to ease symptoms of both depression and anxiety.
-Whether you're a beginner or a yoga fanatic, there are a variety of styles of yoga to choose from, as well as classes offered for different levels and physical abilities.
-Yoga helps improve physical strength, flexibility, posture, and more.
-As a discipline centered in the practice of mindfulness and meditation, yoga also offers additional mental health benefits above and beyond other forms of exercise.
-Yoga encourages practitioners to recognize the fundamental connection between the body and the mind, encouraging wellness on physical, mental, and spiritual levels.
+Yoga has been scientifically suggested to ease symptoms of both depression and anxiety disorders.
+Whether you're a beginner or a yoga fan, there are a variety of styles of yoga to choose from, as well as classes that are generally offered for different levels and physical abilities.

 High Intensity Interval Training